blake-wright/CourseProject/README.md

 As you can see I used the AutoTokenizer from the transformers library as I would not have to switch it when using different models.

 I initiailly wrote this project using DistilBert, which is far faster than Bert and is almost as accurate.
-In the end I set my model to the BERT as I got slightly better results from it, only about 2% accuracy increase.
+I also did try using BERT, I did get better results (~2% accuracy) but when I uploaded them to the leaderboard they were slightly worse.
 I also tried XLNet and RoBERTa but with my code they were performing up to 10% less accurate than BERT.
+I believe this was because I was not able to configure them as precisely.

 ```
 #setting modelId, tokenizer, and model
-modelId = "bert-base-cased"
+modelId = "distilbert-base-cased"
 tokenizer = AutoTokenizer.from_pretrained(modelId)
-model = BertModel.from_pretrained(modelId)
+model = DistilBertModel.from_pretrained(modelId)
 ```

 Next up was getting all of the data ready for the model.
 Tokenizing the data, padding the lengths, and masking so the padding was not used.